OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 **HOW LONG WILL YOU USE MY PERSONAL DATA FOR?**

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+A copy of our Data Retention Schedule is available upon request.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

-By law we have to keep basic information about our customers (including Contact, Identity, Financial and Transaction Data) for six tax years plus current tax year after they cease being customers for tax purposes.
+By law we have to keep basic information about our customers (including Contact, Identity, Financial and Transaction Data) for six tax years plus current tax year as part of our legal obligations to do so.

 In some circumstances you can ask us to delete your data: see _Request erasure_ below for further information.